samwilson0745/impact-graph/README.md

 ORDER BY name
 ```

-### 3. Single point of failure — `GET /api/services/:id/single-points-of-failure?maxHops=`
+### 3. Single point of failure, `GET /api/services/:id/single-points-of-failure?maxHops=`

 For the service being deployed (X), walk its *forward* dependency chain
-(X calls Y) and flag each Y that X is the only route to — no other service
+(X calls Y) and flag each Y that X is the only route to, no other service
 anywhere in the graph can reach Y without passing through X:

 ```cypher